Wunkolo/libsai/Sai.md

 }
 ```

 The `root` directory of the `VFS` will always be in block index `2`.
 This will always be the position of the first `FATBlock`.
 If the `Flags` variable of the `FATEntry` structure is zero, the entry is considered to be unused.
 The full hierarchy of files can be traversed simply by iterating through all 64 entries of block `2`, stopping at the entry whose `Flags` variable is set to `0`, and recursively iterating the 64 `FATEntries` at the appropriate `Block` should the entry turn out to be a directory.
 If the entry is a file then simply go to the starting block index and read `Size` amount of bytes continuously, decrypting appropriate `Data-Blocks` along the way should `Size` be larger than 1 block(`0x1000` bytes).
 Padded bytes within a block will always be `0`.

-It's assumed that now you have some way of interpeting individual file entries of the VFS from now on.
+It's assumed that now you have some way of interpreting individual file entries of the `VFS` from now on.

 # Folder structure

 The actual file/folder structure found within `.sai` files describes information on the canvas, layers, a thumbnail image, and other meta-data.
-Here is a sample folder structure of a `.sai` file created in October.
+Here is a sample file structure of a `.sai` file created in October.

 ```
 /.a1541b366925e034 |     32 bytes | 2016/10/12 03:53:53